 Rarely, anaphylaxis can happen.
 Anaphylaxis is a serious health issue that could put your life in danger.
 When anaphylaxis occurs, be sure to seek medical help immediately.
 You can recognize the allergy symptoms by spotting trouble breathing and swallowing.
 Anaphylaxis can also cause facial, throat, or mouth swelling.

 What Can You Do To Tackle The Allergy?

-Can’t use a latex condom?
+Suffering from an allergic reaction to latex condoms?
 Are you afraid that using anything with latex will trigger a burning sensation or dermatitis?
 Then, use viable alternatives.
 A natural lubricant with aloe vera can do wonders for the body.
+Hypoallergenic condoms are a popular choice, which entail the same benefits as latex condoms but without the harsh side effects.
 A polyisoprene condom is another safe sex option.
 Then, there is the polyurethane condom.

 Although polyisoprene has similar chemical components to latex, it is free of the proteins that prompt an allergic reaction.
 They also come at a cheaper price tag compared to polyurethane.
 The only major difference between the two is that polyisoprene is slightly thicker than polyurethane.
 Polyurethane is thinner and not as tight as a condom made of latex.

 Using a female condom with a polyurethane ring can also come in handy.
 They are flexible and provide a similar level of STD and conception protection to any other condom.
 Regardless of the type of latex-free condoms you decide to use, they can help you avoid a reaction.